Menu

 The minutes of this secret meeting with Steve Black (Telstra's arbitration officer), Telstra's Mr Krasnostine (legal directorate), Dr Hughes (the arbitrator), Peter Bartlett (TIO Counsel) show this meeting discussed alterations to the arbitration without the claimants being represented.
 Telstra's transcript of this meeting notes at point six that:

-“Mr Smith [TIO Warwick Smith] stated that he thought it was reasonable for the advisers to incur some liability, and that the only matter left to be negotiated on this issue was the quantum of the liability caps.
+“Mr Smith stated that he thought it was reasonable for the advisers to incur some liability, and that the only matter left to be negotiated on this issue was the quantum of the liability caps.

-Since the conclusion of my arbitration, all parties, including Telstra, the arbitrator, Peter Bartlett and TIO Warwick Smith, are using the confidentiality agreement (attached was attached to the altered agreement) as the reason they will not discuss the secret alterations to clauses, 24,25 and 26 and the other unlawful conduct that festered all the arbitrations.
+Since the conclusion of my arbitration, all parties, including Telstra, the arbitrator, Peter Bartlett, and TIO Warwick Smith, have used the confidentiality agreement (which was attached to the altered agreement) as the reason they will not discuss the secret alterations to clauses 24, 25, and 26 and the other unlawful conduct that festered all the arbitrations.

 This letter Open letter File No 54-Bdiscusses overcoming the issue that one of the four COT cases (Maureen Gillan) had already signed the arbitration agreement on 8 April 1994.
 This version was the agreement that Senators Richard Alston and Boswell and all four COT cases and their lawyers agreed to.
 But now, John Rundell’s arbitration resource unit wanted to be exonerated from all liability for any act or omission concerning the remaining three arbitrations.
 They removed the $250,000 liability caps from the original agreed-to agreement, drawing any incentive for the resource unit to act responsibly towards the three remaining claimants.